Distelli/WordPress-Theme-Tester/README.md

 ```

 ## Distelli Deployment Steps
-Put the following in your Distelli deployment steps, in the "Exec" section:
+Put the following in your Distelli deployment steps, in the `Exec` section:

 ```
 sudo docker run $DISTELLI_DOCKER_PORTS --rm=true \